Sandbox

 await sandbox.refreshData();console.log(`Sandbox ${sandbox.id}:`);console.log(`State: ${sandbox.state}`);console.log(`Resources: ${sandbox.cpu} CPU, ${sandbox.memory} GiB RAM`);resize()

-Changes the CPU, memory, or disk allocation for the Sandbox.
-Hot resize (on running sandbox) only allows CPU/memory increases.
-Disk resize requires a stopped sandbox.
+Changes the CPU, memory, or disk allocation.
+Hot resize (on a running Sandbox) accepts only CPU and memory increases.
+Disk resize requires a stopped Sandbox; disk can only grow.
+GPU is not resizable — to change GPU, create a new Sandbox.

 Parameters: